qinguorui2001/tp/docs/DeveloperGuide.md

    2. Test case: `give 1 d/lab2 by/11/11/2021`<br>
       Expected: "lab2" assignment is appended to the first person's assignment list.
 Details of the added assignment will be shown in the status message.
-The assignment list panel will display **pending and completed** assignments sorted in due date with all pending assignments above completed ones.
+The assignment list panel will display **pending and completed** assignments sorted by due date with all pending assignments above completed ones.

    3. Test case: Repeat `give 1 d/lab2 by/11/11/2021` again.<br>